friedice5467/TE-Gram/README.md

 # TE Gram

-TE Gram is a social media platform inspired by Instagram with a unique twist.
+TE Gram is a social media platform inspired by Instagram.
 It allows users to share their photos, connect with others, and explore a visually appealing feed.
 This repository contains the source code and documentation for TE Gram.

 ## Features